University 18 Yrs + | Parties and Voting

 This would still not have entirely removed the bias and the draft Electoral Commission draft boundaries produced constituencies which brought together areas with little connection and met with concern even from some Conservative and Liberal Democrat MPs.

-The Liberal Democrats refused to support the change in retaliation for the failure of many Conservative MPs to support House of Lords reform and the legislation was withdrawn.
-This, under Theresa May, has however had a resurgence and changes could possibly happen.
+During the Coalition Government 2010-15, The Liberal Democrats refused to support the change in retaliation for the failure of many Conservative MPs to support House of Lords reform and the legislation was withdrawn.